padilla-lab/Padilla-Lab-Website/_pages/about.md

 ---

-The Padilla Lab is writing the rulebook for RNA nanomedicine.
-We work to uncover the structure–activity relationships that govern RNA nanotechnology, integrating rational synthesis, endosome biology, and high-resolution analytical and biophysical techniques in a single interdisciplinary effort.
+In the Padilla Lab, we work to uncover the structure–activity relationships that govern RNA nanotechnology, integrating rational synthesis, endosome biology, and high-resolution analytical and biophysical techniques in a single interdisciplinary effort.

 Our goal is to establish design rules for cell-specific delivery — turning nanoparticle design from trial-and-error into rational engineering.
 We apply these principles across a range of therapeutic challenges, including immuno-oncology, oral diseases, protein delivery, crossing the blood–brain barrier, and gene editing.